grompere/chatbot_with_tools/README.md

 - 🔒 **Secure API Key Management**: Uses `.env` files for secure credential storage
 - ⚡ **Interactive Mode**: Run as an interactive chatbot or single-query mode

+## Demo

+Watch a short demo of the chatbot in action here: [Chatbot with Tools Demo](https://streamable.com/isye3q)

+- 🤖 **Conversational Memory**: Remembers the entire conversation history
+- 🔍 **Google Search Integration**: Can search for current information using Google Custom Search API

 ## Prerequisites

 - Python 3.9+